puppetlabs/puppetlabs-panos/REFERENCE.md

 ### panos_commit

 When evaluated, this resource commits all outstanding changes in the target device's configuration to the active configuration.

-It is automatically scheduled after all other PANOS resources.
+* **Note** It is automatically scheduled after all other PANOS resources.

 #### Properties